Pastoral Narrative Therapy Course

 15. Counselling association registration

-While our focus with the programme is to place the value of a pastoral and narrative approach in everyone’s hands to be agents of hope, past students have registered in the past at the official pastoral counselling board.
-The council for pastoral and spiritual counsellors (CPSC) is a council of the SAQA registered Association for Christian and Religious Practitioners.
+While a significant part of our purpose is to train everyone to be hope collaborators (moms, friends, grand dads, everyday community members, many other professions who work with people), past students have registered at the official pastoral counselling board over the years and set up private practices (The council for pastoral and spiritual counsellors (CPSC) is a council of the SAQA registered Association for Christian and Religious Practitioners).

 Students who want to formally set up a counselling practice must at some point register at an appropriate accountability organisation at a designation level, like with CPSC.
-During the seonc year of studies they can also register at SignoPro, a voluntary accountability interdisciplinary association.
+During the second year of studies they can also register at SignoPro, a voluntary accountability interdisciplinary association for narrative and collaborative practitioners..

 Ministry professionals such as pastors qualify for 100CMD (‘VBO’) points upon successful completion.
 We would be happy to work with you and to approach your professional body for recognition.